Single Parent Travel: Long Car Journeys with KidsBy Jo Middleton

-Single dad Simon Newby has been on some epic long car journeys with his three children, including over 30 1,100 mile drives across the UK and Europe.
-Here he shares his tips for long car journeys with kids.
+Single dad, Simon Newby has been on some epic car journeys with his three children – including over 30 x 1,100 mile trips.
+He shares how he travels across the UK and Europe and his tips for long car journeys with kids.

 Step 1: Where do you want to go?